Joint Preservation

 Dr. Sedory points out, “Currently, the average life expectancy extends into the 80s, with future generations likely to reach their 90s.
 An active individual in their 50s who undergoes a knee or hip joint replacement may need one or two more surgeries throughout their lifetime.
 Therefore, we aim to delay this procedure until later in life, if possible.”

-What is joint preservation — and when is it the best option
+What is joint preservation — and when is it the best option?

 The objective of joint preservation is to prevent injury, lessen inflammation, and safeguard cartilage.
 These factors are considered when your doctor assesses your treatment options: